-Take 5 minutes to eCHECKUP TO GO: Marijuana and get personal, confidential feedback about marijuana use.
+Take 5 minutes to do the eCHECKUP TO GO: Marijuana and get personal, confidential feedback about marijuana use.
 Want to talk about the results?
 Call a member of our Alcohol Education Staff and set up a time to talk.

-Alcohol Education Workshops
+Alcohol Education Workshops Spring 2018

 *BASICS does not fulfill requirements for a DUI evaluation or class.

 Most people who are successful in quitting tobacco use do these things: